 What is CBG used for?

-CBG works to fight nausea, pain, inflammation and works to slow down the proliferation of cancer cells.
+CBG works to fight anxiety, depression, and inflammation and works to slow down the proliferation of cancer cells.
 Research has shown it also significantly reduces intraocular eye pressure caused by glaucoma.
 CBG may be beneficial in treating conditions such as inflammatory bowel disease, Crohn’s disease, and cancer.
 Taken together, CBD and CBG are excellent sleep aids, especially when mixed with THC or delta-8, both known as the best cannabinoids for sleep.

 How are CBD and CBG different?